kindone/python-proptest/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome.
 Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to get started.

 ### Quick Start for Contributors

 1. Fork the repository
 2. Clone your fork: `git clone https://github.com/your-username/python-proptest.git`
-3. Create a feature branch: `git checkout -b feature/amazing-feature`
+3. Create a feature branch: `git checkout -b feature/new-feature`
 4. Set up development environment: `make install`
 5. Make your changes and add tests
 6. Run quality checks: `make pre-commit`
 7. Ensure all tests pass: `make all-checks`
-8. Commit your changes: `git commit -m 'feat: add amazing feature'`
+8. Commit your changes: `git commit -m 'feat: add new feature'`
-9. Push to your branch: `git push origin feature/amazing-feature`
+9. Push to your branch: `git push origin feature/new-feature`
 10. Open a Pull Request

 For major changes, please open an issue first to discuss what you would like to change.